Paul Orndorff: Alliance with Roddy Piper (1983–1985)

-Orndorff signed with the World Wrestling Federation in late 1983 and made his debut in November of that year on Championship Wrestling.
+After wrestling a pair of matches for the World Wrestling Federation (WWF) in April 1983, Orndorff signed with the promotion later that year, making his return in November.
 Starting in January 1984, Orndorff took on "Rowdy" Roddy Piper as his manager.
 Piper nicknamed Orndorff "Mr. Wonderful", a nickname that he used thereafter.
 Orndorff faced Salvatore Bellomo on the night that Hulk Hogan defeated The Iron Sheik for the WWF World Heavyweight Championship and "Hulkamania was now in the WWF as it was in the AWA".
 Orndorff became one of the first people to challenge for the world title, shooting straight to the main event less than a month after his debut.
 Hogan disposed of the challenger and moved on while Orndorff fought a variety of opponents including the Intercontinental Champion Tito Santana.
 When Piper assaulted Jimmy Snuka on the set of Piper's Pit, Orndorff assisted the Rowdy One in his matches.
 Orndorff and Piper often faced Snuka and "The Tonga Kid" in tag team competition.

 Near the end of 1984, Piper's assault on Cyndi Lauper (kayfabe) brought Orndorff and Piper on a collision course with Hogan and Mr. T. Hogan's feud with Piper also meant that Orndorff was thrust back into the main event picture; he defeated Tony Atlas at The War to Settle the Score and then played a part in the main event.
 The fallout from The War to Settle the Score led to the creation of WrestleMania, with Hogan and Mr. T (backed by Snuka) taking on Piper and Orndorff in the main event (with Bob Orton, Jr, as Piper and Orndorff's manager).
 Orton's interference at the end of the match backfired when he accidentally hit Orndorff with the cast on his arm, allowing Hogan to pin Orndorff and win the match for his team.
 Blaming Orndorff for the loss, Piper and Orton attacked him on Saturday Night's Main Event I. Later in the evening, Orndorff ran to the ring to even the sides when Piper and Orton were preparing to double team Hogan.
 He solidified his babyface turn by publicly firing manager Bobby Heenan shortly afterwards.